Faucet Repair

 Incision Inventory:

-The most recent one is a tiny crater carved out of my left ring finger.
-Last night I had Punch Drunk Love blaring from my computer on the kitchen counter while I made dinner, and as I was peeling potatoes for a mash, a loud noise in the film yanked my glance away from the spuds and punctuated a sharp sting.
+Most recent is a tiny crater carved out of my left ring finger.
+Last night I had Punch Drunk Love blaring from my computer on the kitchen counter while making dinner, and as I was peeling potatoes for a mash, a loud noise in the film yanked my glance away from the spuds and punctuated a sharp sting.
 Of note: blood pooling on the cutting board while Jeremy Blake’s abstractions floated in and out of focus.

-Next is a slightly smaller poke, almost perfectly round, situated smack in the middle of the webbing between my left index and middle fingers.
+Next is a slightly smaller poke, almost perfectly round, situated smack in the webbing between my left index and middle fingers.
 It was a few days ago while sitting in the front seat of the upstairs section on the 295 bus.
-Someone had left an empty energy drink can on the ground, and between stops it was rolling back and forth in front of my toes trying to get my attention.
-It did, so I reached into my backpack to grab a pencil.
-I keep all of them in a tightly-packed internal pocket and make sure they’re oriented points-down for these situations, but somehow one of them had flipped in transit and decided to bite me when I plunged my digits into its nest.
+Someone had left an empty energy drink can on the ground, and between stops it was rolling back and forth in front of my toes.
+So I reached into my backpack to grab a pencil; I keep all of them in a tightly-packed internal pocket and make sure they’re oriented points-down for these situations, but somehow one of them had flipped in transit and decided to bite when I plunged my digits into its nest.

 Third-freshest was a tick-sized blister on my right middle finger that stealthily popped while I was vigorously jamming power chords in my room one night last week.
-The song in question was MJ Lenderman’s “SUV,” (I prefer the version from his November ‘23 live album), an absolute banger that has enchanted my millions of imaginary fans and kept my neighbors awake regularly over the past couple of weeks.
+The song was MJ Lenderman’s “SUV,” (I prefer the version from his November ‘23 live album), a banger that has enchanted my millions of imaginary fans regularly over the past couple of weeks.

 Same goes for one in the exact same spot on the other hand that happened just days earlier.